treesafranco/ReduxTraining/redux-assignment2/README.md

 ## Demo

-To see a live demo, please visit [Weather App](https://redux-training-add-person.firebaseapp.com/)
+To see a live demo, please visit [Person App](https://redux-training-add-person.firebaseapp.com/)